IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 Geodisy
 +++++++

 `Geodisy <https://researchdata.library.ubc.ca/find/geodisy>`_ will take your Dataverse Installation’s data, search for geospatial metadata and files, and copy them to a new system that allows for visual searching.
 Your original data and search methods are untouched; you have the benefit of both.
-For more information, please refer to `Geodisy's GitHub Repository <https://github.com/ubc-library/geodisy>`_
+For more information, please refer to `Geodisy's GitHub Repository. <https://github.com/ubc-library/geodisy>`_

 Research Data Preservation
 --------------------------